SamResop/CSC-260-Final-Project-Sam-Resop/README.md

   - Players cannot exit the game without alt+f4 or similar methods

 *Note: My friends are testing this version for bugs

+5/2 10:30 AM: Uploaded version 0.3 of my game.
+Features:
+- Features:
+  - There is now a character select screen, which will let both players select their characters
+  - Both players can select either character and they will be dynamically loaded into the fight
+- Bug fixes:
+  - No previously known bugs have been fixed
+- Known Bugs
+  - No new known bugs hve been discovered (yet).